 Located on Vancouver Island in Canada, the Clayoquot Wilderness Resort has an abundance of nature on its doorstep.
 The eco-safari-style resort has 25 luxury tents arranged along the water’s edge and on the forested hillside.

-There are only two ways to reach the Clayoquot Wilderness.
+There are, however, only two ways to reach the Clayoquot Wilderness.
 The first one is to get on a seaplane and take a scenic 45-minute flight from the city of Vancouver.
 The second one is ride a boat for 30 minutes from Tofino.
 The resort usually arranges these transfers with their guests.
 Every year this stylish eco lodge opens its doors from mid May to the last week of September.

 Climbing the Remote Magnificent Mount Khuiten of Mongolia